 In 2017, we switched our main hosting (this website) to WP Engine.
 Our 2016 re-launch required more hosting power to support our expanded services, a membership platform, apps and other cool things in development.
 SiteGround worked well for us the last couple years, but we ran into some limitations that WP Engine solved for us.
 Granted these limitations are advanced programming that probably 90% of people will probably never experience, but that’s the main reason we made the switch.

 If you have a large site, or a network of sites, and have a bigger budget to work with, WP Engine is a solid premium host.
 Some would argue that they are the best when it comes to WordPress Hosting.
 They offer automated backups, staging, and built in CDN functions – just to name a few.
 One drawback (or positive – depending on who you ask) is that all they do is hosting.
 That means no email services on their servers.
-If you need firstname.lastname@example.org, you’re going to need to route those through a 3rd party mail provider like Google Apps or GoDaddy.
+If you need email@example.com, you’re going to need to route those through a 3rd party mail provider like Google Apps or GoDaddy.
 They have a great support system that is pretty quick.
 Every time we’ve called or chatted with them, they’re always very friendly and helpful.
 They use their own proprietary system for administering your site, but it’s pretty easy to make your way around it.
 A couple of our bigger clients use WP Engine to host their network of sites.
 Overall WP Engine is great with large sites and any site that has outgrown other hosting solutions.
-They are constantly improving their infrastructure – in fact this just came through the news wire as this post was being written: WP Engine secures $250M investment and announces revenue milestone.
+They are constantly improving their infrastructure: WP Engine secures $250M investment and announces revenue milestone..
+In June 2019, they acquired Flywheel, another one of the popular WordPress hosting platforms.

 While we switched our main site away from SiteGround last year, we still currently use them for many of our developmental sites and all our email.
 We have a “Managed Dedicated Server” with them, which is essentially a dedicated server that they “manage” (keep updated) for us.
 Managed is the way to go as it frees up our time to focus on developing our sites and servicing clients, instead of manually keeping up with the latest security patches, monitoring and managing performance, etc etc etc. Been there, done that.
 The support at SiteGround is unreal as they promise (and actually deliver) 10 minute response times on tickets, and almost instant service on chat and by phone – no matter what time of the day or night it is.
 They have physical locations (and support staff) in multiple countries and time zones, which is how they can do the “instant” support so well.
 We’ve contacted support quite a few times and they are fast, friendly and helpful – which is always good to see.
 We’ve worked with hosts that don’t get back to you for days.
 SiteGround offers a variety of services at different price points, and uses a modified version of cPanel / WHM for administering your site on the backend, setting up emails, running backups, et al. On new accounts, they’ll either give you a free domain, or transfer your existing site for free.
 It’s hard to beat what they offer, but there are other good options.